opensearch-project/opensearch-build/TRIAGING.md

 If you have an issue you would like to discuss but do not have the ability to attend the entire meeting, please attend when is best for you and signal that you have an issue to discuss when you arrive.

-### Do I need to have already contributed to the project to attend a triage meeting?
+### Is prior contribution to the project required to attend a triage meeting?

 No, all are welcome and encouraged to attend.
 Attending the Backlog & Triage meetings is a great way for a new contributor to learn about the project as well as explore different avenues of contribution.